ngneat/svg-icon/README.md

 It can be modified to meet your needs.

+- Add `@types/svg` to `typesRoot` in your `tsconfig` file
 - Add the `outputPath` and `@types/svg` folders to your `gitignore` file
 - Run `npm run svg`

+Note that this configuration is for `Nx` applications.
+Checkout the `Angular CLI` demo [repository](https://github.com/ngneat/svg-icon-demo/blob/master/package.json) to see how to configure it.

 ## Icons Rendering